Is Histamine Intolerance Causing Your GERD?

 Some studies have shown that 80% of women who were homozygous for this variant showed signs of choline depletion – liver and muscle dysfunction.
 Research does show that having variants in folate like MTHFD1 will increase your need for choline as folate will less available to promote methylation.

-Other variants in methylation will also impact your need for choline, like MTHFR, MTR, MTRR, and MAT1 will also increase your demand for additional choline.
+Other variants in methylation impact your need for choline, like MTHFR, MTR, MTRR, and MAT1, which will also increase your demand for additional choline.
 How do you know if you have these variants?
-Check out my Genomic Solutions!

 Supplements